 Lastly, because financial plans and circumstances often change, be sure to look at this list AT LEAST once a year to be sure that it is up to date.
 If, for example, you start drawing more or less per month from your retirement account, you should indicate this.

 The above list and any additional documents you are going to store together will probably contain some fairly sensitive financial information.
 Because of this, it is important that you store it in a secure location, like a lockable file cabinet or a fireproof safe.
 However, after you store it, or while you are doing so, you need to be sure to tell at least one person close to you about your storage place.
 In addition, if you have named an executor of your will or an agent to oversee the disposition of your property after your death, be sure that he or she will receive this information in a timely manner.

-If you are thinking about a personal retirement account or any other estate planning matter, you'll want to be familiar with the laws of your estate and how that may impact your family.
-The best way to do that is to consult with a skilled estate planning attorney in your area.
-You can get started with a free attorney match at no obligation.
+If you're thinking about a personal retirement account or any other estate planning matter, you'll want to be familiar with the laws of your state.
+The best way to make sure your estate plan complies with state laws and is set up in a way that provides maximum benefits for your family is to consult with a skilled estate planning attorney in your area.